 Properties require regular maintenance and upkeep

 If you're going to hold your properties and rent them out, you'll need ongoing funds to keep them afloat.
-That means repairing anything that goes wrong with the property or its systems, doing seasonal maintenance on the home and yard, and cleaning and fixing the home up between tenants.
+That means repairing anything that goes wrong with the property or its systems, doing seasonal maintenance on the home and yard, and cleaning and fixing up the home between tenants.

 There's added liability

-There's lots of liability that comes with renting out properties, both short- and long-term.
+There's plenty of liability that comes with renting out properties, both short- and long-term.
 You could be held responsible if accidents occur in the home or if you fail to follow rental laws in your area.
 And if you're a solo landlord -- meaning you're not doing business as an LLC or corporation -- these liabilities could even threaten your personal wealth and assets.

 You lose liquidity